Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### Key features
 - **Private LLM access on your data**: Get all the benefits of ChatGPT on your private, unstructured data.
-- **Single application access to your full data set**: Minimize endpoints required to access internal company knowledgebases
+- **Single application access to your full data set**: Minimize endpoints required to access internal company knowledgebases.
+Reuse the same backend with the [Microsoft Teams Extension](docs/teams_extension.md)
-- **Natural language interaction with your unstructured data**: Use natural language to quickly find the answers you need and ask follow-up queries to get the supplemental details.
+- **Natural language interaction with your unstructured data**: Use natural language to quickly find the answers you need and ask follow-up queries to get the supplemental details, including [Speech-to-text](docs/speech_to_text.md).
 - **Easy access to source documentation when querying**: Review referenced documents in the same chat window for additional context.
-- **Data upload**: Batch upload documents
+- **Data upload**: Batch upload documents of [various file types](docs/supported_file_types.md)
 - **Accessible orchestration**: Prompt and document configuration (prompt engineering, document processing, and data retrieval)

 **Note**: The current model allows users to ask questions about unstructured data, such as PDF, text, and docx files.

-### Supported file types

-Out-of-the-box, you can upload the following file types:
+See the [supported file types](docs/supported_file_types.md).
-* PDF
-* JPEG
-* JPG
-* PNG
-* TXT
-* HTML
-* MD (Markdown)
-* DOCX

 ### Target end users
 Company personnel (employees, executives) looking to research against internal unstructured company data would leverage this accelerator using natural language to find what they need quickly.